 Classes will be limited to 5 students (if a class fills, we will try to add a second class).

-Here is the schedule for the next session, starting on Tuesday, September 26.
+Here is the schedule for the next session, starting on Tuesday, March 19.
+Please note that the Wednesday classes start a week later.

 NOTE: Not all classes are offered every session.